codeforamerica/ohana-api/INSTALL.md

 Inside the `config` folder, you will find a file named `application.example.yml`.
 Copy its contents to a new file called `application.yml`.

-Inside the `config` folder, you will also find a file called `settings.yml`.
+Inside the `config` folder, you will also find a file called `settings.example.yml`.
+Copy its contents to a new file called `settings.yml`, overwriting the one that already exists.

-In that file, there are 3 variables you can customize.
-Please read through the instructions in that file carefully.
+Please read through the instructions in both files carefully.

 ### Run the app